Kanasia-Moore/Kanasia-Moore/README.md

 # 👋 Hello, I'm Kanasia Moore!

 Welcome to my GitHub profile!
-I’m a Data Analyst passionate about transforming data into actionable insights and making a positive impact through analytics.
-Explore my repositories, discover my projects, and connect with me!
+A data analyst who believes data should not only inform but empower.
+With expertise in analysis and visualization, I translate insights into actionable strategies that support equal opportunity while meeting business goals, helping organizations serve both people and performance.

 ---